AnyLog-co/documentation/using kafka.md

 ## Overview

 Nodes in the AnyLog network can interact with Kafka in 2 ways:
-* Kafka is treated as the destination for data whereas a query result set is send to a Kafka instance.
+* Kafka is treated as the destination for data - a query result set is send to a Kafka instance.
   In Kafka's terminology, AnyLog is a Data Producer.
-* Kafka is treated as a data source, similar to a message broker that transfers data to the network nodes.
+* Kafka is treated as a data source, similar to a [message broker](https://github.com/AnyLog-co/documentation/blob/master/message%20broker.md#using-a-message-broker) that transfers data to the network nodes.
   In Kafka's terminology, AnyLog is a Data Consumer.

 ## Prerequisites